-A tip: If you measure your herbs once they are chopped and as you are putting them in the tray, you will know exactly the pre portioned sizes when you are going to use them to cook.
-I normally fit about 2 tbsp. packed in there.
+If you measure your herbs once they are chopped and as you are putting them in the tray, you will know exactly the pre portioned sizes when you are going to use them to cook.
+I normally fit about 2 tablespoon packed in there.

 This also works great for herbs that may look a day or two past their prime!
 By having them in water, it perks them right up and then freezing preserves them for months on end.